ASUCICREPO/smart-beats/README.md

 ### 2. Spatial Data Processing Service
-User can generate beats using a variety of different parameter options:
+The user can generate beats by utilizing the following filtering options:

-1. Beat creation criteria
+1. Beat creation criteria:
+    1. Calls For Service: Specify the approximate count of Calls-for-service (911 calls) per beat
+    2. Number of Beats: Specify the exact number of beats to divide the city into

 2. Type of data to use (Calls-for-service/Incident data)
-3. Priority
+   1. Calls-For-Service data: 911 call received by the Police Department.
+Utilize all Calls-For-Service data to generate beats.
+   2. Incident data only: Subset of Calls-For-Service data (911 calls) that end up getting registered is called an incident.
+Utilize incident data to generate beats.
+3. Priority: Every Call-For-Service has an associated priority within range [Highest Priority=1, Lowest Priority=9].
+    > User can configure prioriy values in `settings.py` config file of web-tier.
-4. Disposition type
+4. Dispositions: Disposition is the final status of the call
+    > User can configure Disposition values in `settings.py` config file of web-tier
-5. Start date and time
+5. Start date and time: Specify starting date and time
-6. End date and time
+6. End date and time: Specify ending date and time

 ## Technologies